mongodb/docs/source/administration/monitoring.rst

 See the output of the profiler in the :option:`mongod` log and use this information to optimize your queries and database.
-You can specify the :mongodb:setting:`slowms` to set a threshold above which the profiler considers operations "slow" and thus included in the level "``1``" profiling data. :option:`mongod` writes the output of the profiler in the ``system.profile`` collection.
+You can specify the :setting:`slowms` to set a threshold above which the profiler considers operations "slow" and thus included in the level "``1``" profiling data. :option:`mongod` writes the output of the profiler in the ``system.profile`` collection.
 You can view the